 From the spark of an idea, through to marketing the end product – you are only limited by your imagination

-Whether you are starting out in film production, or have experience we will help you develop your unique talents in a small creative environment.
+Whether you are starting out in screen production, or have experience we will help you develop your unique talents in a small creative environment.

-When you study film production with APAC you will:
+When you study screen production with APAC you will:

 - learn every aspect of pre and post-production.